Seniors with Alzheimer’s often ask to “go home”

-People with Alzheimer’s can go through a phase where they constantly ask to go home.
-For many, it doesn’t even matter where they are when they say this — some are in the home they’ve lived in for decades!
+People with dementia can go through a phase where they constantly ask to go home.
+For many, it doesn’t even matter where they are when they say this – some are in the home they’ve lived in for decades!

-They don’t always mean what they say
+Someone with dementia doesn’t always mean what they say

-Most of the time, when your older adult says they want to go home, they aren’t actually asking to go to the place they used to live.
+Often when your older adult says they want to go home, they aren’t actually asking to go to the place they used to live.

 It’s natural for caregivers to feel hurt or offended to hear this.
 You’ve done your very best to provide excellent care and a warm, safe environment, but it feels like your senior is rejecting all your hard work.

 For your own peace of mind, it’s important to try not to take it personally.
 Because of the changes in their brain, they may not be able to control what they’re saying or might not be able to find the right words to express their true thoughts.